 Organised by CeMMAP and ESWG

-This master class and conference is a joint initiative of the Centre for Microdata Methods and Practice (CeMMAP) and the Economic Statistics Working Group (ESWG).
-The master class and conference will take place in London on 17th and 18th March 2020 respectively.
+This masterclass and conference is a joint initiative of the Centre for Microdata Methods and Practice (CeMMAP) and the Economic Statistics Working Group (ESWG).
+The masterclass and conference will take place in the CILIP venue, 7 Ridgmount St, Fitzrovia, London WC1E 7AE on the 17th and 18th March 2020 respectively.

 Erwin Diewert gained his PhD at Berkeley in 1969 where he was advised by Dan McFadden.
 He has been a Professor of Economics at the Vancouver School of Economics at the University of British Colombia, where he was also an undergraduate and post-graduate student, since 1970.
 He also holds a part-time appointment at the University of New South Wales.

 His areas of interest are price measurement, the measurement of productivity and index number theory and more generally, welfare economics and applied general equilibrium modelling.
 His early work on index numbers was brought together in a volume of collected papers Essays in Index Number Theory.
 It includes “Exact and Superlative Index Numbers”, one of his best-known papers published in the Journal of Econometrics in 1976.
 He also introduced (with Caves and Christensen) the Malmquist productivity index and he developed and promoted the concept of the user cost of capital.
 Later work has focused on the problems of making price and quantity comparisons across countries and on some of the problems to be addressed in measuring capital inputs.
 Recent publications include work on industry productivity and cross-country convergence in the Journal of Eonometrics (2016) and an overview of innovations in measurement in economics and econometrics, also in the Journal of Econometrics (2016).